 2. Foam roller

-This should be a part of your home recovery kit.
+Foam rollers should be a part of your home recovery kit for CrossFit.
 You should have a bunch of these at the gym, but having your own is a key way of getting in high-quality mobility work when you can’t get into the gym.

 Foam rolling is a great way of making recovery days count – with a pro-recovery effort that will aid you in performing better when you next step foot in the gym.
 These are ridiculously cheap, and you really don’t need anything fancy: buy a simple, untextured, hard foam roller.
 The knobs and patterns don’t matter – that’s what a massage ball is for.